Bart-van-Ingen/telegraf_resource_monitor/README.md

 This repository contains three ROS 2 packages:
 - `telegraf_resource_monitor`
-   Integrates [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) with ROS 2 to monitor system resources and publish them as ROS messages in an easily configurable way.
+   Integrates Telegraf with ROS 2 to monitor system resources and publish them as ROS messages.
 - `resource_diagnostics_updater`
    Subscribes to resource topics and updates the ROS 2 diagnostics system with the latest metrics, based on target resources stipulated in a configuration file.
 - `resource_monitoring_interfaces`